Chaminda Ruwan: Singapore career

 His debut for Singapore came in the Stan Nagaiah Trophy series against Malaysia in May 2005.
 He also played ACC Fast Track Countries Tournament matches against Malaysia and Hong Kong that year.

 In 2006, he again played in the Stan Nagaiah Trophy series, followed by the ACC Trophy in Kuala Lumpur.
 He then played ACC Premier League matches against Hong Kong and Nepal and the Saudara Cup match against Malaysia.
 He played only three times in 2007, the Saudara Cup match and matches against Hong Kong and the UAE in the ACC Twenty20 Cup.

 He captained Singapore for the first time in the 2008 Stan Nagaiah Trophy series and most recently played for Singapore in Division Five of the World Cricket League in Jersey.
-He will again captain Singapore in the ACC Trophy Elite tournament in July 2008.
+He again captained Singapore in the ACC Trophy Elite tournament in July 2008.